Photo: Ron Mader at the 2002 Summit (Some rights reserved)

 In 2002 leaders from around the globe gathered in Quebec for the Ecotourism Summit.
-It’s a good time to ask what the event accomplished.
+Twenty years past the event is a good time to ask what the event accomplished.

-Was the good will generated by the International Year of Ecotourism (IYE) been squandered?
-In a 2006 survey most small tour operators indicate that they are dissatisfied with the support and promotion they receive from national secretariats.
+Soon after the summit, in 2006 we asked whether the good will generated by the International Year of Ecotourism (IYE) had been squandered?
+In our 2006 survey of small tour operators working toward ecotourism indicated that they are dissatisfied with the support and promotion they received from national secretariats.

 Grassroots organizers and tour operators complain about the lack of transparency in development agencies and international banks.
 Have things improved in the past five years?